mayak1988/Automatic_DMI_Experiment_Report/README.md

 - **Input**

-The input to this tool is a .mat file containing 4D imaging data — typically MRI and DMI volumes over time — along with any relevant experimental metadata provided by the user (e.g., subject ID, scan parameters, time points).
+The input to this tool is the date, participant name, general experiment information and  a .mat file containing 4D imaging data — typically MRI and DMI volumes over time — along with any relevant experimental metadata provided by the user (e.g., subject ID, scan parameters, time points).
 - **Output**

 The output is a structured PDF report that includes: a summary of the experiment, overlayed MRI and DMI slices for selected anatomical views, interactive segmentation results, and plots of average signal intensities over time for each selected region of interest (ROI).